rahulk29/psfparser/README.md

 # psfparser

+**Update: psfparser has moved!
+It is now a member of the [substrate2](https://github.com/ucb-substrate/substrate2) repository.
+Future development will occur there.
+**

 A PSF reader written in Rust.
 This crate provides support for parsing PSF waveform files, in both ASCII and binary format.